Binna Burra Cultural Landscape: History

+In late April 2023, six new Tiny Wild Houses welcomed guests to a new accommodation experience at Binna Burra.

 Description

 Binna Burra is located at Beechmont surrounded by the Lamington National Park.
 Binna Burra comprises a number of components, listed below.

 Binna Burra Mountain Lodge

 A large building that was dismantled in Canungra and rebuilt on the site in 1934.
 Initially it was the dining and recreation room, then the games room.
 It is currently being used as a reception/lounge/shop.
 A large kitchen/dining room and upstairs lounge have been added.
 The accommodation is of slab cabins made from horizontal tallow-wood slabs with massive bedlogs and corner posts with stringybark shingle roofs.
 There are also cabins, dating from the 1970s, made from prefabricated kits.

 Binna Burra Mountain Lodge Cabins

 The older cabins have tallow wood drop slab walls with shingle roofs.
 The original roofs were stringybark but when renovations have been necessary pre-cut shingles have been used.
 Some of the slabs, which are up to three feet high and four inches thick, have been carefully dismantled and re-erected as renovations become necessary.
 Interior designs have changed over the years to meet contemporary needs.